 Year 9, 10 and 11 Curriculum (KS4)

 In Year 9, a degree of choice is provided.
 All pupils continue to study core subjects and move from the Key Stage 3 syllabus to the Key Stage 4 syllabus as appropriate to the pupils and structure of each course.
-Our aim is for the majority of pupils to achieve a minimum of 5 GCSEs at grade C. From 2018, all subjects other than Resistant Materials, Textiles, Electronic and Control Systems and Statistics will be assessed using the new numerical system.
+Our aim is for the majority of pupils to achieve a minimum of 5 GCSEs at grade 5.
+From 2019, all subjects will be assessed using the numerical system.

 At Key Stage 4, all pupils study three option subjects in addition to: